Shikaga/PitchBlackAnalysis/index.md

 He harbours an emotional separation from the other characters, not empathising with them the way any normal protagonist would.

 Riddick shows variable loyalty the rest of the crew.
 He clearly fancies himself as a unapologetic criminal, and tries to portray himself as such in front of the other characters.
-He delight's in their naiveté, and laughs at their collective misfortune.
+He delight's in their naivete, and laughs at their collective misfortune.

 His ire fall's most heavily on Abu, The Holy Man, with whom he has complicated relationship.
 Riddick sees his belief as a weakness. `"So where the hell's your God now?"`, he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.